Canon 350D vs SX610

 It is notable that the 350D has a hotshoe, while the SX610 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 350D and the SX610 have been discontinued, but can regularly be found used on ebay.
 The 350D was replaced by the Canon 400D, while the SX610 was followed by the Canon SX620.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 350D and SX610 can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon SX610 Manual.

 So what is the bottom line?
 Is the Canon 350D better than the Canon SX610 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.